ptabasso2/springblog/README.md

 ````

 Everything is now in place.
 We can now start instrumenting those services.
 In order to do so we will need to add some options to the jvm when lauching the services.
-As there are two services each set of options will have specific details related to them.
+As there are two services, each set of options will have specific details related to them.

 For `springfront` we will use the following: